 A lot of the websites that are ranking well on Google that don’t seem to be optimized have a high click-through rate and a low bounce rate.
 And that helps maintain their rankings.

-For example, if you look at this guide, you’ll see it ranks really high for the term “online marketing,” and the ranking very rarely fluctuates as my click-through rate according to Webmaster Tools is 31%.
+For example, if you look at this guide, you’ll see it ranks really high for the term “online marketing,” and the ranking very rarely fluctuates as our click-through rate according to Webmaster Tools is 31%.

 If you want to see your click-through rates, log into Webmaster Tools, and click on your site profile.
 If you don’t have a site profile, that means you need to add your site to Webmaster Tools and wait a few days.